-A day later, on 19 Jan 2011, SMB137A mode its debut on Feeder Service 945, contrary to the April launch as stated in the press release.
-While on its six-month trial, it was under the care of SMRT’s Kranji Depot (KJDEP), and was a common sight on Service 106, Service 188, Premium 530 and Feeder Service 941.
-On one occasion, it was deployed to the high-demand Service 190.
+A day later, on 19 Jan 2011, SMB137A made its debut on Feeder Service 945, contrary to the April launch as stated in the press release.
+While on its six-month trial, it was under the care of SMRT’s Kranji Bus Depot, and was a common sight on Service 106, Service 188, Premium 530 and Feeder Service 941.
+It was also deployed to the high-demand Service 190.

-During its trial period, it was evident that the Zhongtong was not capable with handing heavy loads, and was frequently running behind schedule on feeder and trunk routes alike.
+During its trial period, it was evident that the Zhongtong was not capable of handling heavy loads, and was frequently running behind schedule on feeder and trunk routes alike.
 Acceleration was slow and the bus felt sluggish.
 After its six-month trial, the bus was deregistered, with no further purchases made.
-It resided in a private heavy vehicle park near Bukit Batok Driving Centre, until it was sold to a private operator, Travel GSH Pte Ltd. It retained its SMRT beige & red base livery (but without the SMRT logos) and the front Zhongtong badge, before being repainted into its new livery.
+It resided in a private heavy vehicle park near Bukit Batok Driving Centre, until it was acquired by a private operator, Travel GSH Pte Ltd. It retained its SMRT beige & red base livery (but without the SMRT logos) and the front Zhongtong badge, before being re-stickered with its new livery.

 Travel GSH Pte Ltd:

-Following the successful tender for three PPSS services, Travel GSH Pte Ltd purchased the bus and repainted it into a green and white livery which promotes the hybrid properties of the bus.
+Following the successful tender for three PPSS services, Travel GSH Pte Ltd acquired the bus and re-stickered it into a green and white livery which promotes the hybrid properties of the bus.
 The bus was re-registered as PC2086J.

-Between Jun 2014 and September 2016, the bus was a common sight on Peak Period Short Service 291P, operating during the weekday peak hours between Tampines Bus Interchange and Tampines Street 33, and one of three buses deployed on the route.
-Shortly before the route’s withdrawal, the green and white livery was removed and restickered with a Night Safari advertising wrap.
+Between June 2014 and September 2016, the bus was a common sight on Peak Period Short Service 291P, operating during the weekday peak hours between Tampines Bus Interchange and Tampines Street 33, and one of three buses deployed on the route.
+Shortly before the route’s withdrawal, the green and white livery was removed and re-stickered with a Night Safari advertising wrap.

 SMB137A has a total licensed capacity of 81 passengers, including 34 seating, 47 standing, and one passenger-in-wheelchair.
 A manually-operated wheelchair ramp at the exit door allows for disabled access.